ACML-Project-Team-1/Team1_Documentation/docs/model.md

 A Convolutional neural network was implemented as it does a good job at working with image data classification.

 ## Python Libraries

+Pytorch was used in addition to torch vision to define layers and preprocess and transform the data.